vporto26/vporto26.github.io/index.md

 - [Fountain Hopper - Thrust Vector Controlled Hybrid Rocket](projects/Fountain_Hopper.md)

 ## About Me
-I’m a senior at Stanford University pursuing a coterminal M.S. in Aeronautics and Astronautics alongside a B.S. in Mechanical Engineering.
-I’m interested in designing complex engineering systems and in how mechanics, thermal systems, materials, and controls come together across different applications.
+I'm a senior at Stanford University pursuing a coterminal M.S. in Aeronautics and Astronautics alongside a B.S. in Mechanical Engineering.

-My experience spans industry and research in Europe and the U.S., including work at MT Aerospace on ESA programs for in-orbit cryogenic fluid management and reusable launch technologies, as well as finite element analysis of advanced composites at Helicoid Industries.
-At Stanford, I’ve worked on plasma propulsion and advanced materials research, including a mycelium-based aerogel insulation project in collaboration with NASA.
+My experience spans industry and research in Europe and the U.S. At MT Aerospace, I worked on ESA programs for in-orbit cryogenic fluid management and reusable launch technologies, including power systems design and battery sizing for satellites that cycle between sunlit and eclipse phases.
+I've also done finite element analysis of advanced composites at Helicoid Industries, and at Stanford I've worked on plasma propulsion and advanced materials research, including a mycelium-based aerogel insulation project in collaboration with NASA.

-More recently, shaped by my own experience using medical devices, I’ve developed an interest in medical technology and accessible design.
-I’m currently working on a student project to develop an accessible aircraft boarding wheelchair to enable more independent air travel for passengers with disabilities.
+More recently, I've been expanding into robotics and electromechanical systems.
+At TreeHacks 2026, I worked on a project using reinforcement learning to help robots autonomously adapt to their own hardware.
+I also built a robot for a quasi-Olympic curling competition, and in my wheelchair accessibility capstone with Boeing, I led all the electrical work — specifying linear actuators, designing the circuit, and building the battery and controller mounts.
+Across all of it, I keep coming back to the same intersection: mechanical and electrical systems, and how actuation, power, and control come together in real hardware.